-the actual and perceived effectiveness and reliability of our RxSight system, especially relative to alternative products; the prevalence and severity of any adverse patient events involving our RxSight system; the results of clinical trials relating to our RxSight system; our ability to sustain meaningful clinical benefits for our patients; our ability to obtain regulatory approval to market our planned or future products for use in the United States or internationally; the availability, relative cost and perceived advantages and disadvantages of alternative technologies or treatment methods for conditions treated by our products; the degree to which treatments using our products are covered and receive adequate reimbursement from third-party payors, including governmental and private insurers, as well as patient willingness to pay for the additional costs associated with our premium intraocular lens out of pocket; the degree to which doctors adopt our RxSight system;
+- [] the actual and perceived effectiveness and reliability of our RxSight system, especially relative to alternative products; - [] the prevalence and severity of any adverse patient events involving our RxSight system; - the results of clinical trials relating to our RxSight system; - our ability to sustain meaningful clinical benefits for our patients; - our ability to obtain regulatory approval to market our planned or future products for use in the United States or internationally;

-L delivery of health care services, centralizing purchasing, limiting the number of vendors that may participate in purchasing programs, forming group purchasing organizations and integrated health delivery networks and pursuing consolidation to improve their purchasing leverage and using competitive bid processes to procure health care products and services; our ability to obtain, maintain, protect and enforce our intellectual property rights in and to our RxSight system; the degree to which patients value the customized vision delivered by the RxSight system and are satisfied with their results; achieving and maintaining compliance with regulatory requirements applicable to our products; the extent to which we are successful in educating doctors about IOLs in general, and the benefits of our RxSight system; our reputation among doctors; the strength of our marketing and commercial organization; the effectiveness of our marketing and sales efforts in the United States, including our efforts to build out our sales team; our ability to expand the commercialization of our products into international markets; our ability to continue to develop, validate and maintain a commercially viable manufacturing process that is compliant with the Quality Systems Regulations, or QSR, and other applicable foreign, federal and state regulatory requirements; the success of our ongoing or future clinical trials; and whether we are required by the FDA or comparable non-U.S. regulatory authorities to conduct additional clinical trials for current or future indications.
+- the availability, relative cost and perceived advantages and disadvantages of alternative technologies or treatment methods for conditions treated by our products; - the degree to which treatments using our products are covered and receive adequate reimbursement from third-party payors, including governmental and private insurers, as well as patient willingness to pay for the additional costs associated with our premium intraocular lens out of pocket; - the degree to which doctors adopt our RxSight system; - the fact that governmental and private health care providers and payors around the world are increasingly utilizing managed care for the delivery of health care services, centralizing purchasing, limiting the number of vendors that may participate in purchasing programs, forming group purchasing organizations and integrated health delivery networks and pursuing consolidation to improve their purchasing leverage and using competitive bid processes to procure health care products and services; - our ability to obtain, maintain, protect and enforce our intellectual property rights in and to our RxSight system; - [] the degree to which patients value the customized vision delivered by the RxSight system and are satisfied with their results; - achieving and maintaining compliance with regulatory requirements applicable to our products; - [] the extent to which we are successful in educating doctors about IOLs in general, and the benefits of our RxSight system; - our reputation among doctors; - the strength of our marketing and commercial organization; - Let the effectiveness of our marketing and sales efforts in the United States, including our efforts to build out our sales team; - our ability to expand the commercialization of our products into international markets; - our ability to continue to develop, validate and maintain a commercially viable manufacturing process that is compliant with the Quality Systems Regulations, or QSR, and other applicable foreign, federal and state regulatory requirements; - the success of our ongoing or future clinical trials; and - whether we are required by the FDA or comparable non-U.S. regulatory authorities to conduct additional clinical trials for current or future indications.